 Dr. Levine will gently adjust the gumline and resculpt the gum, tooth and bone surfaces as needed so the restoration will fit securely.
 He uses a technique known as “biologic shaping,” wherein all the tissues are reshaped in such a way that the tooth often does not appear longer.
 This makes the final result lifelike and aesthetic.

 There are also times when a cavity forms partially or completely below the gumline.
 Dr. Levine will gently adjust the gum tissue and bone to expose the cavity, so it can be effectively treated.

 Cosmetic Crown Lengthening to Fix a Gummy Smile

 Crown lengthening is also used for certain cosmetic gum treatments.
 One example of this is correcting a “gummy smile.”
 In a gummy smile, the gums and bone cover too much of the teeth, making the teeth appear short and the gums look predominant.
 This is often more than just a cosmetic problem, as the overgrowth of gum and bone tissue makes it harder to keep the teeth clean or treat cavities or decay.

-Our doctors can sculpt away excess tissue covering your teeth, exposing the full length of the crowns and giving you a gumline that is aesthetic and much easier to keep healthy.
-They can also improve your smile by recontouring any uneven gum around your teeth, so that your gum line is even and symmetrical.
+Dr. Levine can sculpt away excess tissue covering your teeth, exposing the full length of the crowns and giving you a gumline that is aesthetic and much easier to keep healthy.
+He can also improve your smile by recontouring any uneven gum around your teeth, so that your gum line is even and symmetrical.